Use code 'EarlyBird'

 Overview

 Experience the towering jungle canopies, unique wildlife, and stunning coastlines of Borneo on this eight-day expedition.
-This program offers an opportunity to visit Libaran Island's sea turtle hatchery, get up close with orangutans at a rehabilitation center, and explore the lush rainforests of Sabah.
+This program offers an opportunity to visit Libaran Island's sea turtle hatchery, get up close with orangutans at a rehabilitation center, and explore the rainforests of Sabah.
 Learn to cook local recipes in Tambatuon village, keep your eyes peeled for wildlife during an evening cruise on the Kinabatangan River, and as the sun sets in Kota Kinabalu, catch a panoramic view at the Signal Hill observatory.
-Visit East Malaysia on Borneo with us, all while earning professional development credit with other educators.
+Visit East Malaysia on Borneo with us, all while earning professional development credit with other Morpho Institute alumni.

 A map of the tour begins in Kota Kinabalu and then continues up to the Kota Belud Homestay.
 Next, you travel west to the Kinabatangan River, up to Sepilok, and then to Pulau Libaran, and island off the coast of Borneo where you have a G for Good community tourism experience.
 Finally, the map shows your flight back to Kota Kinabalu, where the program ends.